laravel/nova-docs/3.0/metrics/defining-metrics.md

 }
 ```

-## Customize Metric Name
+## Customize Metric Names

-By default, Nova will use the class name as the name of your metric.
-You may customize the name of the metric displayed on the card by overriding the `name` method within your metric class:
+By default, Nova will use the metric class name as the displayable name of your metric.
+You may customize the name of the metric displayed on the metric card by overriding the `name` method within your metric class:

 ```php
 /**